Summer in Rome: July 18-30, 2020

 Dive into Italy’s Art, Culture and History

 Throughout the course, we engage with ancient art that is related thematically to, or directly inspired by, the literature we have read.
-Guided by a classical archeologist specializing in Roman art, we explore the historical and cultural treasures of Rome, including the Forum Romanum, Palatine and Capitoline Hills, Circus Maximus, Pantheon, Colosseum and St. Peter’s Basilica.
+Guided by our resident classical archeologist specialized in Roman wall painting, sculpture, and architecture, we explore the historical and cultural treasures of Rome, including the Forum Romanum, Palatine and Capitoline Hills, Circus Maximus, Pantheon, Colosseum and St. Peter’s Basilica.
 Our discussions focus on the historical context and broader themes of these sites as well as their connection to the core curriculum.

 Dates & Fees